BenOvermyer/benovermyer.com/content/kb/books.md

 5. _The Little Black Book of Workout Motivation_ by Michael Matthews
 6. _A Rising Thunder_ by David Weber
 7. _Shadow of Freedom_ by David Weber
+8. _Forest Walking: Discovering the Trees and Woodlands of North America_ by Peter Wohlleben and Jane Billinghurst

 ## 2022